Saturday, January 28, 2012

 It seems that a woman named Anaka Hunter, a Salem resident, was looking for more information about the Native American part of her heritage, specifically with respect to spirituality.
 So she went to the library, but found all the appropriate websites blocked by filtering software.
 She asked why, as one might reasonably do under the circumstances.

 Library director Glenda Wofford then unblocked a page or two, but kept most blocked because sites devoted to Native American spirituality, Wicca, astrology and paganism are classified (by her) as related to the “occult” and to “criminal skills.”
 Yes, really.
 To say this is utterly stupid is merely to state the facts.
-And yes, we do have a case about witches (of a sort) in a town called Salem, featuring someone named Glenda.
+And yes, we do have a case about witches (of a sort) in a town called Salem, and one featuring someone named Glenda.
 [Yes, I know the Good Witch in “The Wizard of Oz” was Glinda, not Glenda: go with me, here.]
 That doesn’t make Ms. Wofford’s idiocy any more palatable, but it does make the story more fun.

 But, as Aimee Levitt writes: